railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_structures.rst

 Standardizing Structures
 ========================

-You now have a configuration that enables you to automatically get a directory structure linke to Open ERP for each resource, such as for projects and orders.
+You now have a configuration that enables you to automatically get a directory structure linked to Open ERP for each resource, such as for projects and orders.
 The ideal situation would now be to automatically structure the documents about projects, say.
 For example, you could classify them depending on their type: